rosenpass/rosenpass-website/content/en/about.md

 {{< blocks/section color="white" >}}

 Virtual Private Networks (VPNs) are a cornerstone of the modern internet.
-VPNs can be used for anonymization, to circumvent location-based website locks, and to get better deals in online stores.
-Whenever you connect to your workplace from your home, you are probably using a VPN to encrypt the connection.
+VPNs can be used for anonymisation, to circumvent location-based website locks, and to get better deals in online stores.
+Whenever you connect to your workplace from your home, you are likely using a VPN to encrypt the connection.
 For people in countries that regulate their citizens' internet usage aggressively, VPNs have become a way to access uncensored information and free communication.
-One important VPNs type is called WireGuard®.
+One important current VPN technology is called WireGuard®.

-WireGuard is excellent; it is fast, secure, and very efficient, but there is a problem on the horizon threatening its security: quantum computers may be able to break all modern cryptosystems in a couple of years.
-With this breakage, all systems on the internet are threatened by criminals and state actors again; even data sent today is affected by this threat, as espionage agencies can store data transmitted today and decrypt it in the future.
+WireGuard is considered to be excellent by most professionals.
+It is fast, secure, and very efficient, but there is nonetheless a problem on the horizon threatening its security.
+Quantum computers may be able to break all modern cryptosystems within a couple of years from now.
+With this breakage, all systems on the internet, from personal messages to banking, will be threatened by both criminals and state actors.
+Even data sent today is affected by this threat, as espionage agencies can store data transmitted today and decrypt it in the future.

-Rosenpass can be used to hedge against that risk.
-The application can be installed to run in parallel to WireGuard and protect it from quantum attacks.
-Rosenpass doesn't change the way WireGuard works: its encryption remains as it was, except for an additional key that cannot be broken by the quantum computers.
+Rosenpass can be used to protect against that risk.
+The application can be installed to run in parallel to WireGuard, protecting it from quantum attacks.
+Rosenpass doesn't change the way WireGuard works, its encryption remains as it was in its standard implementation, except for the provision of an additional key that cannot be broken by the quantum computers.

-Rosenpass is free and open-source software, developed by cryptographers and scientists thanks to a grant by the Dutch philanthropic foundation NLNet.
+Rosenpass is free and open-source software, developed by cryptographers and scientists thanks to an initial grant by the Dutch philanthropic foundation NLNet.

 **Do you still have questions?**

-To help everyone understand what Rosenpass does, we provided explanation at different levels:
+To help everyone understand what Rosenpass does, we have provided a series of explanations aimed at differing levels of technical proficiency:

 {{% blocks/anchor-nav %}}